 In 2016, Elias created the worldwide campaign “I’m Not a Trophy” dedicated to creating greater awareness of the rapid extinction of endangered species around the world.
 For the campaign, Elias created a series of photographs with fashion icon Cara Delevingne.
 In 2019 Elias was invited to the 74th Session of the United Nations General Assembly on the topic of animal welfare and sustainable development.

-The artist currently lives and works in New-York and Miami.
+The artist currently lives and works in New-York.